 The School of Education includes the following units: (1) Department of Education, Child & Family Studies; (2) Office of Teacher Education; (3) Child Development Center; and (4) Upward Bound 1 & II.

 Education, Child and Family Studies

-Dr. Rachelle Washington, Chair and Director of Teacher Education
+Dr. Rachelle Washington, Chair

-The School of Education, Health and Human Services at Benedict College is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
+The School of Education at Benedict College is accredited by the National Council for Accreditation of Teacher Education (NCATE), www.ncate.org.
 This accreditation covers initial teacher preparation programs at Benedict College.
 NCATE is recognized by the U.S. Department of Education and the Council for Higher Education Accreditation to accredit programs for the preparation of teachers and other professional school personnel.
 The Benedict College Teacher Education program is approved by the South Carolina Board of Education to offer teacher education degrees in the following three areas and grade levels: Art Education (PK-12), Early Childhood Education (PK -3), and Elementary Education (2-6).
 Benedict College is in full compliance with section 207 of Title II of the Higher Education Act and reports each year on the performance of program completers on the required certification examinations and performance assessments.
 All Benedict College teacher education program completers are required to pass all certification examinations for program completion.

 See College Catalogue for more information, including Courses and Programs of Study.